dstreambolt/datalens/DOCUMENTATION_INDEX.md

 # DataLens Documentation Index

-## 📚 Complete Documentation Suite (14,926 lines)
+## 📚 Complete Documentation Suite

-This repository contains **comprehensive technical documentation** for the DataLens pipeline, analyzing every technology choice with deep technical rationale.
+This repository contains **comprehensive technical documentation** for the DataLens pipeline - a serverless data processing solution using **Lambda, SQS, Spark, RDS PostgreSQL, and Grafana**.

 ---